lxhwes/grimguild/README.md

-Guild Website for WoW Guild, <Grim> of Fairbanks-US.
+Guild Website for WoW Guild Grim of Fairbanks-US.

 A Fork of https://github.com/mattadjohnson/guild